appirio-digital/ezbake/CONVENTIONS.md

 ##### env

-The keys of the `env` is similar to `questions`.
+The keys of `env` is similar to `questions`.
 They are also [inquirer](https://www.npmjs.com/package/inquirer) prompts that then map to a corresponding .env file value.
 For example, the above file would generate a `.env` file in the root of the generated project that looks like the following:

+##### icing

+The keys of `icing` is an array of commands you want to execute after ezbake completes scaffolding your project.
+This could be anything, from plain bash commands to a reference to an executable script.

 ```
 JWT_SECRET=shhh_its_a_secret